 You must consider where you are at in life.
 If you plan on having children in the coming years it might be important to set yourself up in the family home now.
 Or, if you are ceasing full time work soon, it might be wise to buy the property now that you plan on retiring in over the next few years.

 CONSIDERATION: WHEN WILL YOU NEED A DEPOSIT FOR YOUR OWN HOME?

-Before you make any decisions talk to an expert about your options.
-At Property Way, we can help run the numbers for you on different scenarios so that you are armed with all the information you need to move forward.
-Your mortgage broker is another professional who can help bring some clarity.
+Before you make any decisions talk to one of our home loan geniuses first about your options.
+We can help run the numbers for you on different scenarios so that you are armed with all the information you need to move forward.